sergeimanzhos/optGPRNN/README.txt

 - Data: h2o.dat for H2O interatomic potential and ECM_QM9.csv for ZPE (see code lines where they are read for explanations of the content)

+The method and examples are described in https://arxiv.org/abs/2509.08457